 - White vinegar

 - Slices of lemon or lime (or lemon/lime juice or essential oil)

 For the inside:

-Put a cup of water, a few tablespoons of vinegar, and some slices of lemon or lime into the bowl.
+- Add a cup of water, a few tablespoons of vinegar, and some slices of lemon or lime to the microwave-safe bowl.
 The acid in the citrus fruit will loosen any food spills on the walls.

 For the outside: